-Covid 19 coronavirus: Trans-Tasman bubble could 'turbocharge' travel tourism spend to $4b - report
+Covid 19 coronavirus: Transtasman bubble could 'turbocharge' travel tourism spend to $4b - report

 With most other Australian states having largely pursued and achieved a form of elimination, the door was open for state connections, but the "ball is in Australia's court" as to how fast that can occur, she said.

-"If Australia chooses to allow state-to-state travel that is their decision, and that will determine the speed of any trans-Tasman bubble," she said at Monday's post-Cabinet media conference.
+"If Australia chooses to allow state-to-state travel that is their decision, and that will determine the speed of any transtasman bubble," she said at Monday's post-Cabinet media conference.

 Having a form of quarantine-free travel between the countries - and any others - would depend on having similar elimination targets, being free of community transmission and for how long, a high standard of testing and contact tracing, and a good flow of information along with border management.